Set up a Direct Debit

 May to June 2019

 The beach at the villages of Bacton and Walcott will be open as usual.
 While work is carried out at the Bacton Terminal constructing a new replacement outfall pipe the beach in front of the Terminal will have limited access.
 A pathway around the working area to provide a route to Mundesley, will be available whenever possible.
-Weekly breeding bird surveys are taking place with diligent monitoring of active colonies, active burrows and bird behaviour.
-Recent surveys have been published and can be accessed via the links below.

 Also, the following video outlines the Bacton to Walcott Coastal Management Scheme which is designed to protect Bacton Gas Terminal and nearby villages of Bacton and Walcott by raising beach levels.